r-net-tools/net.security/README.md

 ### Linux - Debian
 If you need to upgrade R to latest version, follow [this](https://cran.r-project.org/bin/linux/debian/) instructions step by step.

-Latest versions of R made the installation of package dependencies automatically.
-Check the DESCRIPTION file for needed installed packages.
-Packages openssl, curl and XML will need system libraries that are not installed by default.
-Maybe you will need to install this:
+Latest versions of R automate the installation of package dependencies.
+Check the DESCRIPTION file for required packages.
+Openssl, curl and XML packages will need system libraries that are not installed by default.
+Perhaps you will need to install:

 ```sh
 sudo apt-get install libssl-dev libcurl4-openssl-dev libxml2-dev
 ```